raybogman/raybogman.github.io/_posts/2018-04-25-magento-imagine-2018-recap.md

 author: Ray Bogman
 ---

 It's a wrap, **Magento Imagine 2018** was a big success.
-More than 3000 Magento export and ecommerce professionals addented this years Magento Imagine at the Wynn in Las Vegas.
+More than 3000 Magento experts and ecommerce professionals addented this years Magento Imagine at the Wynn in Las Vegas.
 Here is a small summary of all important **Magento** news.

 ### Magento Imagine Excellence Awards
 After receiving a record-breaking 250 submissions, last night Magento honored 16 recipients for their outstanding achievements in commerce.